uac35/MDA/README.md

 Two machine learning models are used in this project:

 1. A time series forecasting model that predicts human noise event.
+See [here](https://github.com/uac35/MDA/tree/Forecast/MDA/notebooks)
 2. A binary classifier that predicts the level of police activity ('High' or 'Low').
 Located [here](https://github.com/uac35/MDA/tree/main/MDA/models/Classifier)

 The models were trained separately and saved to pickle files, which are loaded when the app runs.